Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Jump-robust inference on rough processes

 \section{Jump-robust inference on rough processes}

 For the construction of our test, we require a jump-robust spot volatility estimation.
 We use an estimator based on power variations of second-order increments and we do not use truncation or bipower variation statistics.
 The reason why this works relates to jump-robust inference on the Hurst exponent for rough processes based on high-frequency observations.
-Since we expect that this is of great interest for the current research on rough volatility models, we emphasize here some crucial results on this aspect.
+Since we expect that this is relevant for the current research on rough volatility models, we emphasize here some crucial aspects.
 In particular, we consider in this section the standard discrete quadratic variation and a standard estimator for the Hurst exponent to analyse the effect of jumps on these statistics.